MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Invoke-MgPlayDeviceManagementComanagedDeviceLostModeSound.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPaths1Hvv4Q9DevicemanagementComanageddevicesManageddeviceIdMicrosoftGraphPlaylostmodesoundPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPaths1Hvv4Q9DevicemanagementComanageddevicesManageddeviceIdMicrosoftGraphPlaylostmodesoundPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DurationInMinutes <String>]`:

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementActionsIdentity>: Identity Parameter
+  - `[AlertRecordId <String>]`: key: id of alertRecord
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: key: id of androidForWorkEnrollmentProfile
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest